zaharovrd/mautic-selectel-action/README.md

 # Generate a new SSH key (without passphrase for automation)
 ssh-keygen -t ed25519 -f ~/.ssh/mautic_deploy_key -N "" -C "mautic-github-action"

-# Add the public key to your DigitalOcean account
+# Add the public key to your Selectel account
 cat ~/.ssh/mautic_deploy_key.pub
-# Copy this output and add it in DigitalOcean Control Panel → Settings → Security → SSH Keys
+# Copy this output and add it in Selectel Control Panel → Settings → Security → SSH Keys
 ```

 **SSH_PRIVATE_KEY**: The content of your **dedicated** private SSH key